tomcounsell/popoto/README.md

  - timeseries (like TimescaleDB)
  - graph relationships (like Neo4j)

 Popoto is ideal for streaming data.
-Allowing you to update states and trigger actions in real time.
+The pub/sub utilities allow you to trigger data state updates in real time.
 Currently being used for:
  - trigger buy/sell actions from streaming price data
  - trigger user notifications from real time analytics